dgleba/472dkrcollection/522symmetric/16envvar/README.md

 #  Symmetricds replication two way - Mysql, corp and store1

-It is two syc.
+It is two way sync.
 Corp is the original database and store1 is replicated from corp.
 Store1 is empty before the replication starts.

+Corp and store are internal names.
+The actual db names are configured.
+It's like saying Master and slave, but much more politicially correct.

 # Development Note